collingsandrew/milestone-one-project/README.md

 ### Colour Scheme

 A shade of blue has been used as the primary colour for the site; other than the use of black and white, this will be the only colour used throughout the site.
 Blue has been used because, in terms of colour psychology, it symbolises trust and responsibility, which are important to the cattery.
-This shade of blue also passes all contrast tests when checked against white which will be the colour used against it.
+This shade of blue also passes all contrast tests when checked against white, which will be the colour used against it.

 ![Colour Scheme](assets/readme/site-colour.png)